nicolasizb/nicolasizb/README.md

 ## 📜 Experience
 - Development of responsive web applications.
-- I work with technologys like Angular, React, Next.js, TypeScript, Node.js, MySql.
+- I work with technologys like Angular, React, Next.js, TypeScript, Node.js, PostgreSQL.

 ## 🔨 Outstanding projects

 Here some of my most outstanding projects:

-- Construction corporate website from scratch (enlace al proyecto): Creation and maintenance of a robust web application from scratch presenting the value proposition, services, developed projects, team of professionals and contact forms.
-Using HTML5, Sass, and Typescript, along with React's Next.js framework.
-As a result, the company went from 0 to more than 4,000 monthly visits in 6 months through SEO strategies, in addition to improving interaction with its customers and being the means to generate a 38% annual increase in sales.
+- Development and management of a responsive web application focused on the Renewable Energy, Swimming Pools and Asset Management industry.
+Using HTML5, Sass and React's Next.js framework it is possible to view the services offered, company information, previously executed projects, team of professionals and contact forms.
+As a consequence of the above and an effective SEO strategy, the web application increased to more than 4,000 monthly visits in just 6 months, thus generating an annual increase in sales of 38%.

 ## ✉️ Contact